 CRTs all had flicker, some more than others of course, but even the best still had easily observable flicker to those with sensitive eyes.

 Modern LCD monitors initially reduced this issue as they were lit in a more continuous manner by fluorescent backlights, but one side effect of the recent move to LED backlighting in these monitors is that flicker has again returned as a problem, particularly at lower brightness levels (which are unfortunately also the more comfortable levels to work at!).

-Fortunately, some manufacturer's - most notably Eizo - have developed techniques for dimming LCDs that do not induce flicker.
+Fortunately, some manufacturer's - most notably BenQ and Eizo - have developed techniques for dimming LCDs that do not induce flicker.